Common Types of Shoulder Injuries

 - Posture: Avoid slouching, support elbows on chair arm rests or desk when possible

 - Medication: Anti-inflammatory drugs, such as naproxen sodium and ibuprofen, can help decrease the pain and inflammation of a shoulder injury.
-Acetaminophen will treat pain but not relieve inflammation.
+Acetaminophen will treat pain but will not relieve inflammation.

 Exercises & Physical Therapy

-Lean over table, letting injured arm hang straight down in a relaxed position.
+- Pendulum Exercise: Lean over table, letting injured arm hang straight down in a relaxed position.
 Move your hips to cause your arm to move side-to-side, in circles, and forward and back.
 Begin with small movement and gradually increase.

 - Inferior Capsule Stretch: Hold injured arm overhead with elbow bent.
 Use other hand to stretch arm further.
 Hold for 20 seconds, repeat 3 to 5 times.